bwebs/simple-looker-extension-elevate-25/docs/docs/module-4/0-overview.md

-# Module 4: Using Folders for Tab Items
+# Module 4: Using Folder Dashboards for Tab Items

+- Using routes in your extension
 - Using the folder_id and folder_dashboards api
-- Retrieving folder_id from the url
+- Providing dashboard_ids instead of the context data

 ## Learning Objectives